 Life – Terror.
 Ecstasy.
 Fight.
 Denial.
 Flight.
 Failure.
 PAIN.
 Forgiveness.
 Reconciliation.
 Hope.
 Love.
 Peace – Death.

-I have to self medicate to sleep, pain relieve prior to bed otherwise I might not sleep at all.
+I have to medicate to sleep, pain relief prior to bed otherwise, I might not sleep at all.
 Best scenario (none pain relief) = broken, disturbed sleep.
 These last couple of weeks?
 Just disturbed, ‘Jet-lagged sleep‘.
 I have found it near impossible to keep my eyes open after 7.00 pm.
 Trying my utmost to make it to 9.00 pm before giving in and heading to my bed.

 The night before last, I retired at 9.00 pm exhausted after a busy, disappointing, day watching Everton beaten again.
-The day included more than my normal, alcohol consumption (6 pints of a wonderful ‘Plum Porter’) stout?
+The day included more than my now normal, alcohol consumption (6 pints of a wonderful ‘Plum Porter’) stout?
 Intoxicated, I slept, dreamless, from 9.00 pm through to 8.00 am the following day.
 Welcome, undisturbed, sensational, sleep.
-After 11 good hours, I felt good.
+After 11 good hours, I felt rejuvenated.

-Prostate cancer treatment is, almost exclusively, guided by the amount of Prostate Specific Antigen (PSA), is present in your body.
-A simple PSA (blood) test is the first indicator of any problems and is a continuous indicator from then on, even if the poisonous gland has been removed by surgery or poisoned by radiation.
-Regular PSA tests inform further treatment.
+Prostate cancer treatment is, almost exclusively, guided by the amount of Prostate Specific Antigen (PSA), is present in the body.
+A simple PSA (blood) test is the first indicator of any problems and is a continuous indicator from then on, even if the poisonous gland has been completely removed by surgery or poisoned by radiation.
+Regular PSA tests inform further treatment until death.

 Although rare, there are cases of prostate cancer oligometastases within the pancreas and or the biliary tract (secondary prostate cancer of the pancreas).
 Thats the weird thing about prostate cancer (all cancers?), if they spread to other areas they will always remain as prostate cancer?
 Not lung cancer or pancreatic cancer?

 Last night, was different again.
-A fairly relaxed day (physically).
-Mentally?
-That’s a different story?
+A fairly relaxed day, physically.
+Mentally, that’s a different story?
 Life is difficult, my life is difficult, the world is difficult.
 If you care, if you give two fucks, there is always, something that will provoke a negative mental reaction?
 A mini (or major) mental crisis?

 During the day, I had read a post from a good friend, who is really struggling, physically and mentally, has been for these past 2 years with what, she now acknowledges, is a chronic illness that she is never going to be rid of.
 She is still awaiting full diagnosis (Covid Delays) but for the first time (ever), she ‘sounded’ resigned, depressed, forlorn, ‘beaten’.
 For me?
 All too familiar feelings.
-She described her exhaustion, constant pain, her brain fog, sadly, all old friends of mine.
+She described her exhaustion, constant pain, her brain fog, sadly, all too familiar, old friends of mine.

 Bed at 11.00 pm or not long after, still mentally intoxicated, stimulated ‘from binge watching‘ a favourite TV show of ours, Series 4 of Ozark.
 Sleep came easily despite sleeping for 11 hours the previous night.
 I dreamt, powerful, vivid dreams that I, myself, featured in.
 I was there, fully alive, fit, healthy, participating.
 In these dreams I was not ill, I was normal.

-From time to time I awake sharply, abruptly, sometimes struggling for breath, choking, anxious, on the verge of a mini panic attack (Sleep Apnoea, yet another condition for my health CV).
+These days, from time to time I awake sharply, abruptly, sometimes struggling for breath, choking, anxious, on the verge of a mini panic attack (Sleep Apnoea, yet another condition for my health CV).
 Dr Lee ‘Andy’ my amazing GP jokes with me ‘Mr Reynolds, you certainly have an impressive (medical) CV’?
 Recently, (jet-lagged times) this kind of sleep apnoea, panic attack has happened more than usual.
 It is not easy to dismiss, as in, to go back to sleep afterwards.

-Everything has a cost?
-To keep her eternally young, her flame had to be fed.
-Hundreds of slaves were ritualistically, thrown into a deep fire pit of what looked like molten lava, in order that the ‘SHE’ goddess, could continue with her, beautiful, eternal privileged, existence.
+To keep the goddess alive, eternally young, her flame had to be fed.
+Hundreds of slaves were ritualistically, thrown into a deep fire pit in order the ‘SHE’ goddess, could continue with her, beautiful, eternal privileged, existence.